exasol/exasol-virtual-schema-lua/README.md

 #### Lua Dependencies

-Running the Exasol Virtual Schema (Lua) requires a Exasol with built-in Lua 5.4 or later.
+Running the Exasol Virtual Schema (Lua) requires an Exasol database with built-in Lua 5.4 or later.

 | Dependency                               | Purpose                                                | License                       |
 |------------------------------------------|--------------------------------------------------------|-------------------------------|
 | [Lua CJSON][luacjson]                    | JSON parsing and writing                               | MIT License                   |
 | [remotelog][remotelog]                   | Logging through a TCP socket                           | MIT License                   |

 `remotelog` has a transitive dependency to [LuaSocket][luasocket] (MIT License).
-Note that Lua CSON and LuaSucket are pre-installed on an Exasol database.
+Note that Lua CSON and LuaSocket are pre-installed on an Exasol database.

 For local unit testing you need to install them on the test machine though.